-Good Cause Notice (2018)
+Good Cause Notice (2023)

-The W-2 agency must provide the Good Cause Notice form to all W-2 applicants and participants.
+The W-2 agency must provide the Good Cause Notice publication to all W-2 applicants and participants.
 The notice shall be provided to applicants when they apply for W-2 and to participants when a child is added to the W-2 Group, when a parent leaves the W-2 Group, at reapplication for continued benefits, and if a participant discloses to his or her FEP that the participant is experiencing circumstances that may meet the CS good cause criteria.
-A signed copy of this notice must be scanned into ECF.
 The content of the Good Cause Notice is also available in ACCESS for applicants to read and indicate their understanding.
-For applicants who applied in ACCESS, the W-2 agency can consider the Good Cause Notice must still be given to participants for all other circumstances specified in section 15.6.1.
+For applicants who applied in ACCESS, the W-2 agency does not have to provide the publication in person.
+The Good Cause Notice must still be given to participants for all other circumstances specified in section 15.6.1.
+FEPs must enter a PIN comment in WWP when they provide the Good Cause Notice to the participant.
 For more information on the good cause notice language in ACCESS, see section 15.6.1.
 For other relevant CS-related forms and publications, see Chapter 15.